spaceninja/very-exciting-time/src/episodes/06-late-uap-report.md

 ---
-title: 06.
-Where is the 2022 UAP Report?
+title: Where is the 2022 UAP Report?
+episodeNumber: 6
 description: The 2022 UAP Report was due on October 31.
 It’s December now, so where is it?
 date: 2022-12-12
 embedUrl: 06--Where-is-the-2022-UAP-Report-e1s5223